automa-saga/automa/README.md

 in the example, each step can have its own internal cache to help implementing the rollback mechanism.

 ## Execution Report
 Automa allows generating execution report of every step.
-Deverlopers needs to populate a Report object (in every `Run` and `Rollback` method as shown in the example.
-Report date model can be found in the file [reports.go](https://github.com/leninmehedy/automa/blob/master/reports.go).
+Deverlopers needs to populate a Report object in every `Run` and `Rollback` method as shown in the example.
+Report data model can be found in the file [reports.go](https://github.com/leninmehedy/automa/blob/master/reports.go).

 ## Contribution